Ruth Grossenbacher: Political career

 In 1973, two years after the introduction of women's suffrage in the canton of Solothurn, Grossenbacher was elected to the communal council of Niedererlinsbach.
 Later she was a member of the Constitutional Council of Solothurn.
 From 1986 to 1991, she was the second chairwoman of the Christian Democratic People's Party's Swiss women section.
 Upon her proposal, the CVP became the first people's party to introduce a 1/3 minimum women's quota in its boards by the end of 1991.
 In the same year, Grossenbacher became a deputy in the National Council, where she made one's mark in the realms of education, social and culture policy.
-In 1994, she served as a United Nations election observer in Switzerland.
+In 1994, she served as a United Nations election observer in South Africa.
 Moreover, she was the chairwoman of the organisation Pro Familia Schweiz which promotes family friendliness in workplaces.
 Grossenbacher's concern for the issues of women, minorities and underprivileged people was an essential part of her long social and political commitment.

 After she left she National Council in 1999, Grossenbacher took on numerous other functions, including the chairwomanship of the Solothurn Film Festival Society and of the Federal Department of Foreign Affairs.

 In 2019, Ruth Grossenbacher was awarded the Recognition Prize of the canton of Solothurn.